-Whereas, the director fees for both Executive Directors and Non-Executive Directors is recommended by the Board as a whole, subject to the shareholders' approval at the Annual General Meeting ("AGM").
+The director fees for both Executive Directors and Non-Executive Directors are recommended by the Board as a whole, subject to the shareholders' approval at the Annual General Meeting ("AGM").
+The committee member allowance and meetings allowance for Board and Board Committees, which form part of the director fees, are based on each committee member held the position in each Board and Board Committees, together with the attendance of the meeting conducted throughout the year.

-Details of the Directors' remuneration for the financial year ended 31 December 2013 are stated as follows:
+Details of the Directors' remuneration of the Group for the financial year ended 31 December 2014 are stated as follows: